 Once you do that, you can select from different Twitter feed types and add a username.

 Here are some common styles that you can choose from:

 The Plus Addons For Elementor give you full control over how the Twitter feed appears on your website, including Twitter Carousel or even the popular Grid Layout.

 It includes different styles, options to show media, lazy loading, and advanced options for optimizing performance.
 Here’s an example:

 You can even select the maximum number of results you want to show.
 For a peek at the different layouts and styles, you can check out the full list of demos here!

 Do you Manage WordPress Websites?
 Download Our FREE E-Book of 20+ Checklist for WordPress Site Maintenance.

 The Bottom Line

-Adding a Twitter feed to your website is a great idea if you want to build social proof, and enhance the overall appearance and the look of your website.
+Adding a Twitter feed to your website is a great idea if you want to build social proof and enhance the overall appearance and look of your website.

-It’s an excellent way to improve brand exposure and generate more engagement, and the Plus Addons for Elementor give you the best way to add a Twitter feed to your Elementor WordPress website!
+It’s an excellent way to improve brand exposure and generate more engagement, and The Plus Addons for Elementor gives you the best way to add a Twitter feed to your Elementor WordPress website!